-THE CABIN AIR IS MAKING ME SICK, RIGHT?
+6. THE CABIN AIR CAN MAKE ME SICK, RIGHT?

 Wrong!
 Airplane cabin air is filtered and often tests cleaner than hospital air.
 However, just about everything else onboard should be considered a mile-high petri dish.
 In fact, your tray table may have been used to change a baby.
 Yeah, that's right.
 E coli bacteria are regularly found on airplane tray tables.
 What can you do about that?
 Travel with sanitizing wipes to clean off surfaces you or your loved ones may touch during the flight, and to clean your hands.
 On a "scary scale," the cabin air gets a 0 and the tray table gets, uh, number 2?
 (Sorry!)